-My husband and I started off the year with a fun mini vacation to San Diego!
-We LOVE traveling and plan on doing more and more as we save up some money become more independent from the 9-5 lifestyle!
+I started off the year with a fun mini vacation to San Diego!
+I LOVE traveling and plan on doing more and more as we save up some money become more independent from the 9-5 lifestyle!

 Vegan Travel Guide Tips

 The number one thing I would recommend with traveling as a vegan is to plan ahead.
 There’s nothing worse than being in a foreign city with no food packed and shitty vegan options to order from.

 Bring some food along with you like non-perishable fruits, bagels, nutrition bars, etc. We always traveled with a bagel from the breakfast provided at our stay and some fruit like apples and bananas.

 #2 Tip: Prioritize Vegan Restaurants

 We researched the area before we got there and found places that we wanted to visit.
 We also were careful to conserve phone battery to do some extra searching on the go.
 Find places that offer vegan options too and if you are in a pinch, call them and ask questions!

 #3 Tip: Be Flexible